Verification of mixing properties in two-dimensional shifts of finite type: Extendabilities and topological mixing

-Similarly, the above pattern can be extended in both positive horizontal and negative horizontal directions by using the local patterns in $\mathcal{B}$.
-Therefore, by the above method, $U_{m\times n}$ can be extended to $\mathbb{Z}^{2}$ by using the local patterns in $\mathcal{B}$.
-The proof is complete. \end{proof}
+Similarly, the above pattern can be extended in both positive horizontal and negative horizontal directions using the local patterns in $\mathcal{B}$.
+Therefore, by the above method, $U_{m\times n}$ can be extended to $\mathbb{Z}^{2}$ using the local patterns in $\mathcal{B}$.
+The proof is complete. $\square$ \medbreak